netobserv/network-observability-console-plugin/web/docs/enums/InterfaceDirection.md

 • **Ingress** = ``"0"``

-Incoming traffic, from network interface observation point
+Incoming traffic, from the network interface observation point

 ___